CentOS is a very solid operating system and, in our opinion, is much better on the security side than Ubuntu, especially when we run a web server.

 GPG key retrieval failed: [Errno 14] curl#37 - Couldn't open file ...
 RPM-GPG-KEY

-This occurs when we want to install (ym install) or update (yum -y update) to non-content packages GNU Privacy Guard (GPG).
+This occurs when we want to install (ym install) or update (yum -y update) software packages that do not contain GNU Privacy Guard (GPG).

 Software developers and developers are instructed that each software included in the installation packages (RPM) be accompanied by a signature.
 It's a simpler way to provide a guarantee to users that these RPMs are safe.
 The public key that accompanies installation packages is covered in Red Hat Network Channel Management Guide and must be recorded for each software in the archive.